satra/NiPyPe-Paper/nipype_paper.rst

 study can be diverse (highly multi-dimensional) and large, and algorithms suited for one dataset may not be optimal for another.
-This complicates analysis methods and makes data exploration and inference challenging and comparative analysis of new algorithms difficult.
+This complicates analysis methods and makes data exploration and inference challenging, and comparative analysis of new algorithms difficult.

 Current problems
 ~~~~~~~~~~~~~~~~